Gus Johnson (basketball)

-As a member of the Baltimore Bullets, Johnson was voted to the All-Rookie Team for 1963–64, averaging over 17 points and twelve rebounds per game.
-He played in five NBA All-Star Games, was named to four All-NBA Second Teams, and was twice named to the All-NBA Defense First Team.
-His number 25 jersey was retired by the Baltimore Bullets franchise.
-With the Pacers, he was a member of the 1973 ABA championship team.
+As a member of the Bullets, Johnson was voted to the All-Rookie Team for 1963–64, averaging 17.3 points and 13.6 rebounds per game.
+He was named to the All-NBA Second Team four times and to the All-NBA Defense First Team on two occasions.
+His number 25 jersey was retired by the Bullets franchise in 1986, months before his death.

 Johnson was inducted into the Naismith Memorial Basketball Hall of Fame in 2010.